 * Increased capacity ERTMS reduces the headway between trains enabling up to 40% more capacity on currently existing infrastructure;

 * Higher speeds: ERTMS allows for a maximum speed up to 500 km/h;

 * Higher reliability rates: ERTMS may significantly increase reliability and punctuality, which are crucial for both passenger and freight transport;

 * Lower production costs: one proven, harmonised system is easier to install, maintain and manufacture making railway systems more competitive;

 * Reduced maintenance costs: With ERTMS level 2, trackside signalling is no longer required, which considerably reduces maintenance costs;

 Improved safety for passengers

 What is the safety case for ERTMS?

 ERTMS works as a safe monitoring system, continuously supervising the speed of each train according to track and train data.
 If the actual train speed exceeds the permitted data, brakes are applied automatically.
 This ensures the train will be stopped in front of the danger point.

 * The ERTMS “levels” define different uses of ERTMS as a train control system:

 * Track to train communications (Level 1)

-* Continuous communications between the train and the radio block centre (Level 2),
+* Continuous communications between the train and the radio block center (Level 2),

 * Moving block technology (Level 3, which is in a conceptual phase).